licheez/pvWayNuGetsSolution/OracleLogWriterSolution/OracleLogWriter.Fw/ReadMe.md

             // with the appropriate parameters
             persistenceLogger.Log("Hello Log");

-            // this last line of code will generate an entry in the Log table }
+            // this last line of code will generate an entry in the oracle Log table }
     }
 }